Punishments for Welfare Fraud in California

 Welfare is a need-based system.
 Those who are on welfare cannot afford to lose their benefits, and a welfare fraud charge puts those benefits in jeopardy.
 A conviction for this crime will not only result in you losing your benefits, but it will also make it much more difficult to qualify for benefits in the future.
 On top of that, fines and jail time can set you back even further, making a difficult financial situation all the more desperate.

 When so much is on the line, it is important to find a local Los Angeles welfare fraud lawyer who knows how the system works and how these cases are tried.
-Attorney Aaron Spolin is a former prosecutor who now works to defend people from these kinds of accusations.
+Former prosecutors who now work as defense attorneys bring valuable experience defending people from these kinds of accusations.

-If you or someone you know is facing welfare fraud charges, contact Spolin Law P.C. at (310) 424-5816 to learn more about how an experienced Los Angeles fraud defense attorney can help you through these troubled times.
+If you or someone you know is facing welfare fraud charges, an experienced Los Angeles fraud defense attorney can help you through these troubled times.
+For help finding qualified counsel, visit SPCRC's Recommended Lawyers.